Skip to main content

 Data Processing

-We process the raw UN data to ensure consistency and accuracy.
+The raw data is processed to ensure consistency and accuracy.
 This includes standardizing country names and codes (ISO 3166), validating data ranges, and computing derived metrics where applicable.

 Trend Calculations